-The Foster-Scholz Club has traditionally met about four times a year, often for a “brown-bag” lunch format event.
+The Foster-Scholz Club has traditionally met about four times a year.
 Programs have included speakers, usually from the college (faculty, students, or staff); workshops; and occasionally, off-campus outings.

 The last event of the year is traditionally the annual luncheon, held during Reunions in June.
 This luncheon honors the 50th reunion class as special guests; also, the distinguished service award is given to one or more club members who have made contributions to the community and/or college (see the history of the award and a list of past recipients in this pdf document).